-In 2017, the 2.5-liter TFSI engine produced by Audi in Győr was voted International Engine of the Year in the 2- to 2.5-liter category.
-The five-cylinder engine has now won the award for the eighth consecutive time.
+In 2018, the 2.5-liter TFSI engine produced by Audi in Győr was voted International Engine of the Year in the 2- to 2.5-liter category.
+The five-cylinder engine has now won the award for the ninth consecutive time.
 Audi Hungaria also produces completely knocked down (CKD) engines.
 Production of CKD engines is primarily intended for overseas customers.

 Engine production in Győr was expanded in 2018 to include the series production of electric motors.
 For the production of electric motors, Audi Hungaria installed innovative production equipment and islands within just one year.
 The departments for the development of electric motors and for production planning cooperated closely with the engine startup center in Győr to develop the required expertise.
 In parallel to the production facility, Audi Hungaria has set up three test benches for electric motors in the engine/motor development department, for testing and continuous load operation.
 The employees have undergone further training to become electrical experts in the production technology center for electric motors.